 How the goats started:

 Meeting Snowflake changed everything.
-While we'd had some goat experience, she was everything and more and continues to amaze and inspire us every day.
-Growing up in the city afforded very little interaction with goats, and it wasn't until we brought Snowflake to our new-to-us ranch that things really changed and the ranch started to take direction.
+She was everything and more and continued to amaze and inspire us every day.
+Growing up in the city afforded little interaction with goats, and it wasn't until we brought Snowflake to our new-to-us rural property that things really changed and the ranch started to take direction.

 She was ringbearer at our wedding.
 The groom had to hold the bride's champagne so she could hold and snuggle Snowflake during toasts.
 We added to the herd as the years have passed with each goat having a distinct personality and sweet disposition that claims a special place in our hearts.
 And much like potato chips, you can't have just one!

 All of our goat yoga activities are done to help offset feed and care costs for the animals on the farm and ranch year round.
 Thank you for helping support our small farm business and allowing us to continue to share our passion for agriculture with others.

 Ranch Q + A

 Who is 'California Goat Yoga'?

 CAGY is a public outreach program by Mullenax Ranch.
 We are a small family owned and operated working ranch out of Tehachapi, California with mobile goat yoga programs all over the state.
 Our specialty is Nigerian Dwarf Goats, which are classified as a miniature breed of dairy goat.
 We started offering goat yoga in June 2018 as a way to help feed and care for the animals after a particularly hard winter on the ranch, along with public interest in meeting our beloved miniature goats.
 We're a husband and wife team with a dream, living 'off-the-grid' and hoping to preserve the natural landscape the ranch calls home through holistic management.
 Every public outreach program goes directly back into caring for and providing for the animals.
 We do goat yoga to help feed our animals and share about agriculture with the community.

 Will the goats jump on me/my back?